garidium/g-ffl-cockpit/README.txt

 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+52. v1.4.10 Added parent category to recategorization list in admin panel
 51. v1.4.9 Added the ability to filter categories in the admin recategorization panel
 50. v1.4.8 Reformatted Fulfillment Options table to help improve manual ordering processes and show a more complete status of the fulfillment
 49. v1.4.7 Bug fix for modal popup on product feed tab.